Football clubs

 1875 - 1891

-The first known team called Hastings & St Leonards was formed in 1875 as the football section of the Hastings & St Leonards Amateur Athletic Club.
-The amateur was possibly formed in 1868 and the football club mostly stuck to the rugby code.
-The first game played under association rules was in 1879 against New College from Eastbourne, however association games were a rare occurrence and the club folded in 1891.
+The first known team named Hastings & St Leonards was formed in 1875 as the football section of the Hastings & St Leonards Amateur Athletic Club, which itself may have been established in 1868.
+The club primarily played under the rugby code, with association football being a rare occurrence.

 "Mr Wright suggested that during the next season the club should play one or two assocation games."